 ICCD detectors incorporating micro-channel plates (MCP) have proved to be one of the best solutions for LIBS applications, although sometimes the utilization of cheaper and more compact CCD and EMCCDs can be beneficial.

-A schematic layout of the table-top LIBS setup used by the Laser Spectroscopy lab (LIBSlab) at Brno University of Technology is shown in figure 2.
-It shows the main components of the system which includes:
+A schematic layout of the table-top LIBS setup used by the Laser Spectroscopy lab (LIBSlab) at Brno University of Technology is shown in Figure 2.
+It shows the main components of the system which include:

-- the sample interaction chamber – the central component of the setup - that encloses in vacuum the laser-sample interaction
+the sample interaction chamber – the central component of the setup - that encloses the laser-sample interaction in a vacuum

-- a stand-alone pulse generator - Standford DG535 - for synchronization of individual components.
+a stand-alone pulse generator - Stanford DG535 - for synchronization of individual components.

 Figure 2: Main components of table-top LIBS setup at LIBSlab, Brno University of Technology